lolcommits/lolcommits/README.md

 > git-based selfies for software developers

-lolcommits takes a snapshot with your webcam every time you git commit code, and archives a lolcat style image with it.
-Git blame has never been so much fun.
+lolcommits takes a snapshot with your webcam every time you git commit, archiving a "lolcat" style image.
+Git blame has never been so much fun!

-By default, the lol images are stored by a Github style short SHA in a `~/.lolcommits` directory created for you.
+By default these lol images are stored with a short SHA filename in a `~/.lolcommits` directory created just for you.

 ## History

-Originally created by [@mroth] in 2011 as a joke project for [Hack && Tell], lolcommits has grown considerably since then, and is now maintained by [@matthutchinson].
+Originally created by [@mroth] in 2011 (as a joke project for [Hack && Tell]), lolcommits has grown considerably, has a plugin ecosystem and is now maintained by [@matthutchinson].

-Thank you to all of the [contributors] throughout the years!
+Thanks to all the [contributors] and users throughout the years!

 [@matthutchinson]: https://github.com/matthutchinson
 [@mroth]: https://github.com/mroth